From all-out classic bakes, to the best cookies, as well as some healthy (but tasty!) treats, here are 25 baking recipes we love!

 5. Lemon Drizzle Cake

-6. The BEST chocolate chip cookies
+6. Chocolate chip cookies

 Who can resist cookies?
 Not us, that’s for sure.
 And we are always in search of the best chocolate chip cookie recipe.
 And this time, the search is over, hooray!
 We’ve spoken to expert baker Tara (who studied pastry at Le Cordon Bleu in London, no less), and she’s given us all the intel on what makes the best cookies.
 Want to mix it up with another cookie combo?
 There’s more below…